Auroratide/web-components/components/flip-card/README.md

 * Use the `border-radius` CSS property to make rounded corners, but it must be a single absolute length.
 * The `--corner-granularity` CSS property is an integer that represents how smooth the 3D curve is on a card's rounded corners.
 Higher is smoother; default is `4`.
+* Call `recreateBorderRadius()` anytime the card's sizes or border-radius's sizes change.

 `border-radius` on the card rounds the corners (mostly) like you would expect.
 It's a bit of a magic trick to make the card's edge rounded, as curved 3D surfaces don't exist in HTML/CSS.
 As a result there are some limitations.